chriskpeterson/vuepress2/docs/topicevaluation.md

 ---

-_If tasked with updating this topic, I would make a few changes including structuring it as a task and removing information about features no longer present.
-Understanding there is no longer a power button could be added to the front of the document.
-After a few generations, customers will understand that the button is now a sensor._
+_For this topic, I'd restructure it as a task and remove information about features no longer on the product.._

 _Also, we don't know how close to the sensor we should get or how sensitive the sensor is.
-Is it possible to get too close and accidently turn of the unit?
-Researching this topic, I would make sure to address this._
+Is it possible to get too close and accidentally turn off the unit? _

 ### Rewrite

 > #### Powering On the RealPresence Group Series system
 >
 > ::: tip NOTE
 > The product powers on with a proximity sensor switch.
-The proximity sensor detects movement up to two inches.
+The proximity sensor switch is the power button icon located on the front of the unit.
 > :::
 >
 > ::: tip NOTE